 - No Limits on Career Choice.
 An ISA is clearly a better deal for the school if you take the highest-paying job you can get.
 However, if you prefer a job with lower pay that’s more satisfying in other ways, the school can’t force you to turn it down.
 As long as you’re paying a percentage of your income as agreed, you’re fulfilling the terms of your ISA.

 - Pause for Nonworking Periods.
 Of course, you could easily exploit this deal by deliberately slacking off for the first few years after graduation.
 To avoid this problem, many ISA agreements include a clause that sets the deal on “pause” during periods when you’re not seeking employment.
 So if you take a year off right after college to go backpacking around Europe, your ISA won’t start until you return and start looking for work.
 However, if you spend that year after graduation looking for a job and can’t find one, the ISA clock keeps ticking.

 - Dollar Limits.
 Most schools set a limit on how much aid you can receive through an ISA.
-The typical maximum is $10,000 per year.
-According to The College Board, the average cost of a year’s tuition and fees at a four-year private college is more than twice this amount, so an ISA generally isn’t enough to cover the entire cost.
-However, the “net price” – what most students actually pay after grants and scholarships – is much lower, so an ISA could be enough to make up the difference.
+The typical maximum is $10,000 per year, but it can be higher or lower.
+According to The College Board, the average cost of a year’s tuition and fees at a four-year private college is more than three times this amount, so an ISA generally isn’t enough to cover the entire cost.
+However, the “net price” — what most students actually pay after grants and scholarships — is much lower, so an ISA could be enough to make up the difference.

 How ISAs Developed